 Some wealthy Americans and western European aristocrats, such as the renowned poet Lord Byron and later the physician Samuel Howe, actually took up arms and joined the Greek revolutionaries.

-The Ottoman massacres of Greeks at Chios in 1822 inspired Eugène Delacroix’s famous painting “Massacre of Chios;” other philhellenic works by Delacroix were inspired by various Byron poems.
-Lord Byron, the most celebrated philhellene of all, giving his name, his prestige, his wealth — and ultimately his life — to the cause.
+The Ottoman massacres of Greeks at Chios in 1822 inspired Eugène Delacroix’s famous painting “Massacre of Chios;” other philhellenic works by Delacroix were inspired by a number of Lord Byron’s poems.
+Byron, the most celebrated philhellene of all, gave his name, his prestige, his wealth — and ultimately his life — to the cause.

-In the summer of 1821, various young men from all over Europe began to gather in the French port of Marseilles to book passage to Greece and join the revolution.
+In the summer of 1821, large numbers of young men from all over Europe began to gather in the French port of Marseilles to book passage to Greece and join the revolution.

-The French philhellene Jean-François-Maxime Raybaud wrote when he heard of the revolution, in March of 1821, “I learnt with a thrill that Greece was shaking off her chains,” and in July 1821, he boarded a ship bound for Greece.
+The French philhellene Jean-François-Maxime Raybaud wrote when he heard of the Revolution, in March of 1821, “I learnt with a thrill that Greece was shaking off her chains.”
+By July of that year, he had boarded a ship bound for Greece.

-Between the summer of 1821 and the end of 1822, when the French began to inspect ships leaving Marseilles for philhellenes, some 360 volunteers travelled to Greece.
+Between the summer of 1821 and the end of 1822, when the French began to inspect ships leaving Marseilles for philhellenes and record their numbers, some 360 volunteers had made their way to Greece.

-In Germany, Italy and France, many clergyman and university professors gave speeches acknowledging that all of Europe owed a huge debt to ancient Greece.
+In Germany, Italy and France, many clergymen and university professors gave speeches acknowledging that all of Europe owed a huge debt to ancient Greece.